ckerce/tft-gtp/README.md

 ## Why ALiBi Positional Encoding

-ALiBi is essential to this architecture not for parameter efficiency, but for **preserving dimensional structure**.
+ALiBi is essential to this architecture -- not for parameter efficiency, but for **preserving represenational structure**.
+This is similar philosophically similar to the role that dimensional anlysis plays in physics; we only add like quantities.
 Traditional positional embeddings would contaminate the factored streams:

 - Adding positional embeddings to `xt` corrupts token-like states with non-token information
 - Adding them to `xe` pollutes embedding-like states with positional artifacts